ZhiQiu976/ZhiQiu976.github.io/_posts/2020-09-08-Euler-markdown.md

 This post will talk about some interesting programming problems in the famous [Project Euler](https://projecteuler.net), which is a series of challenging mathematical 🧮 / computer programming ⌨️ problems that will require more than just mathematical insights to solve.
 As stated on the website, 'although **mathematics** will help you arrive at elegant and efficient methods, the use of a computer and **programming** skills will be required to solve most problems'.
 In the next few minutes, I'll walk you through some useful algorithms and codes that could solve `three typical mathe puzzles` 🧩 in Project Euler elegantly.

 **In the discussion below I would talk about the generalized version of the original problems.
-The exact answers to the original problems are shown [here](https://github.com/ZhiQiu976/source-codes-tech-posts/blob/master/Euler%20Project/Euler-problem-output.ipynb)**
+The exact answers to the original problems are shown [here](https://github.com/ZhiQiu976/source-codes-tech-posts/blob/master/Euler%20Project/Euler-problem-output.ipynb).**

-**You can check the `Euler Project` folder in my `Github Repo` [ZhiQiu976/source-codes-tech-posts](https://github.com/ZhiQiu976/source-codes-tech-posts) for detailed scorce codes and outputs.** [You can simply change the inputs in these .py files and get new outputs by re-running the scripts in your terminal.] ✨
+**You can check the `Euler Project` folder in my `Github Repo` [ZhiQiu976/source-codes-tech-posts](https://github.com/ZhiQiu976/source-codes-tech-posts) for detailed scorce codes and outputs.**

+You can simply change the inputs in these .py files and get new outputs by re-running the scripts in your terminal. ✨

 <br />